 Following the Grenfell Tower fire the government found, during testing, that a number of fire doors fell short of the expected standard.

-New guidance has therefore been issued to all landlords, to evaluate the performance of fire doors in their properties.
-In line with this guidance, we are undertaking a full review and inspecting fire doors in all our flats and retirement living communities.
+Legislation came into force for landlords on the 23 January 2023, to evaluate the performance of fire doors in their properties.
+In line with this legislation, we are undertaking a full review and inspecting fire doors in all our flats and retirement living communities.

 Fire doors are found at the entrance to individual homes in communal blocks.
 The doors are there for your protection and it is part of our commitment to your safety that we undertake to inspect EVERY fire door in ALL of these buildings TWICE a year.